matias-estanqueiro/alura-text-encryptor/readme.txt

+Welcome to my educational project!
+This is the 1st challenge of the program!

 Alura Latam - Oracle
 Program: ONE - Oracle Next Education
 Beginner in Programming G5

 Function:
     - Text encrypter/ decryptor.
 The encryption "keys" used are: